jclouds/jclouds-site/documentation/reference/jclouds-logging.markdown

 | jclouds-slf4j (Optional) | SLF4JLoggingModule
 | jclouds-antcontrib (Optional) | AntLoggingModule

 To get an optional dependency go to the [Installation Guide](/documentation/userguide/installation-guide) and include the dependency for your kind of installation.
-For example, in the Getting the latest binaries section add [org.jclouds/jclouds-log4j "X.X.X"] to the list of dependencies.
+For example, in the "Getting the binaries using lein" section, add `org.apache.jclouds.driver/jclouds-log4j "X.Y.Z"` to the list of dependencies.

 ### log4j